Bin collections in Derry will operate as normal over the Easter holidays

 Details of Derry City and Strabane District Council's opening hours and services have been confirmed for the Easter holidays.

-The main offices on Strand Road will close from Friday April 2 and will reopen on Wednesday, April 7.
+The main offices on Strand Road is closed and will reopen on Wednesday, April 7.

 The offices on Derry Road, Strabane will close on Monday, April 5, and Tuesday, April 6.